NIS2 in the United Kingdom

 An entity which is granted a licence by the Secretary of State or the Civil Aviation Authority to provide en-route air traffic services in the UK, or

-An air-traffic service provider at any airport which has annual terminal passenger numbers >10 million
+An a air-traffic service provider at any airport which has annual terminal passenger numbers >10 million

 Air transport